Conference Location: Rochester, New York

 Dining in Rochester

-Rochester boasts an impressive variety of cuisines and dining styles, with many dining options clustered along Main Street and East Avenue, blocks from the convention center, including:
+Rochester boasts an impressive variety of cuisines and dining styles, with many dining options clustered along Main Street and East Avenue, blocks from the Convention Center.
+Find a restaurant guide produced by Visit Rochester here, and consider some of these nearby favorites:

 - Bar Bantam is just around the corner from the Convention Center, and nearby is Native Eatery and Bar.